bryon82/SailwindHooksHangMore/README.md

 #### Fishing Rod

 If you cast the line first and then attach the rod, fishing will continue.
 The rate at which you catch fish will be lower than if were holding the fishing rod.
+The rate while in the fishing rod holder will be higher when you are out to sea.
 <br>
 The idle fishing mod is not needed, however this mod is compatible with it.
-The catch rate when in the holder is slightly higher than if the rod is loose on the deck.
+The catch rate when in the holder is higher than if the rod is loose on the deck.

 #### Chip Log